Pharmacists at the Froedtert & the Medical College of Wisconsin health network provide care in a variety of settings:

 All outpatient retail pharmacies on and off campus utilize a single medication dispensing software that links between pharmacy locations.
 EnterpriseRx manages resources and information centrally, in real time, for company-wide access and monitoring.
 EnterpriseRx uses workflow-based processing to enable retail pharmacies to increase prescription volume while enabling labor to be redeployed to facilitate new patient services.

 Teaching and Precepting

-We partner with several schools of pharmacy throughout the region as a training site for experiential education.
+The Froedtert Pharmacy Department partners with the Medical College of Wisconsin School of Pharmacy, Concordia University of Wisconsin School of Pharmacy and University of Wisconsin School of Pharmacy as a training site for experiential education.
 We offer a wide-variety of introductory and advanced practice experiences, including our Student Scholars program where P4 students complete the majority of their advanced pharmacy practice experiences on campus.
 There are many opportunities for pharmacists and residents to teach, precept and mentor pharmacy students.

 ASHP Best Practices Award